 - How to Apply: Apply at your local Human Services agency.

-- Advocacy/Support Group: Minnesota Special Needs Support Group
+- Advocacy/Support Group: Minnesota Disability Support Group

-- Consumer Support Grant – allows families to receive a cash benefit (instead of specific home care services) that can be spent as needed; will be phased out in 2022 and replaced with Community First Services and Supports (CFSS)
+- Consumer Support Grant – allows families to receive a cash benefit (instead of specific home care services) that can be spent as needed; will be phased out in replaced with Community First Services and Supports (CFSS)

 - Family Support Grant – cash grants for families of children with disabilities